cm-watanabeseigo/gitpitch/PITCHME.md

 @snapend

 Note:
+- Has anyone seen this movie?
-- "Dubble-o-seven" is one of my favorite action movie series.
+- ok, "Dubble-o-seven" is one of very famous action movie series.
 - Skyfall is the one of it. starring daniel craig, releaseed by October 2012.
 - and 5 month earlier, A teaser trailer was released.